When we asked local artist and musician Tom Wilson what sets Hamilton's culture scene apart from other destinations, he answered: 'community'.

 Among these many highlights are Dundurn Castle, a sprawling Victorian home overlooking the harbour, Battlefield House, a pivotal War of 1812 site, and the Canadian Warplane Heritage Museum, Canada's largest flying museum and home to the iconic Avro Lancaster.

-Explore more sites that have shaped the city we are today with our round up of 9 Historic Blasts from the Past.
+Explore more sites that have shaped the city we are today with our round up of Must Visit Hamilton Historic Sites.